silentorb/marloth-story/books/fairytale/part2.md

 it might have had.

-In the center of the city there was a rather magnificent mansion that was the residence of the governor.
+In the center of the city there was a rather magnificent mansion that was the residence of the mayor.
 He was one of the most rich and powerful men in Marloth.
 Powerful, that was, until his army of guards found themselves beset by creatures that could be shot, stabbed, beaten and continue biting you.

-The governor's house had no sooner been captured than a short, battered looking goblin made his way through the spacious doorway of the mansion with around a dozen of the children trailing behind him.
-The goblin crossed the threshold of the lobby and stood before the governor himself, who at the moment was being held down by five more of the children.
+The mayor's house had no sooner been captured than a short, battered looking goblin made his way through the spacious doorway of the mansion with around a dozen of the children trailing behind him.
+The goblin crossed the threshold of the lobby and stood before the mayor himself, who at the moment was being held down by five more of the children.

 "Hello." said the goblin.
 "My name is Deadwick.
 What's yours?"

-"Joe." said the governor.
+"Joe." said the mayor.

 "Well, Joe, I've heard that you've got a mighty powerful relic hidden somewhere in this place.
 Something that could change the world!
 Know what I'm talking about?"

-The governor shook his head.
+The mayor shook his head.

 "That's okay.
 I'll refresh your memory for you."

 The goblin hit the fellow over the head.
-The governor slumped to the floor unconscious.
+The mayor slumped to the floor unconscious.

 "Aren't you supposed to just hurt him?" said one of the children.